tmarois/Filebase/README.md

 Use [Composer](http://getcomposer.org/) to install package.

-Run `composer require tmarois/filebase` or add to your main `composer.json` file.
+Run `composer require tmarois/filebase` for the current 1.0 release.

+You can also do `composer require tmarois/filebase 1.*` to receive all the latest features when released under version 1

+If you want to modify the `composer.json` manually, add `"tmarois/filebase" : "1.*"` to your `required`

 ## Usage